 For Windows machines, you must also allow traffic to any endpoints required by Windows Update.
 You can find an updated list of required endpoints in Issues related to HTTP/Proxy.
 If you have a local Windows Update server, you must also allow traffic to the server specified in your WSUS key.

 For Red Hat Linux machines, see IPs for the RHUI content delivery servers for required endpoints.
 For other Linux distributions, see your provider documentation.

-For more information about ports that the Hybrid Runbook Worker requires, see Hybrid Worker role ports.
+For more information about ports required for the Hybrid Runbook Worker, see Update Management addresses for Hybrid Runbook Worker.

 We recommend that you use the addresses listed when defining exceptions.
 For IP addresses, you can download Microsoft Azure Datacenter IP ranges.
 This file is updated weekly, and it reflects the currently deployed ranges and any upcoming changes to the IP ranges.

 Follow the instructions in Connect computers without internet access to configure machines that don't have internet access.

 The following table defines the classifications that Update Management supports for Windows updates.

 |Critical updates||An update for a specific problem that addresses a critical, non-security-related bug.|